u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/dashboard.png
    :align: center
-   :alt: View of the main dashboard of the Odoo Email Marketing application.
+   :alt: View of the main dashboard of the Thrive Bureau ERP Email Marketing application.

 .. note::
    In the search bar, by default, the filter: :guilabel:`My Mailings` is present.
 That means the